xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

     > Notes:
     >
-    > * We currently support remote OS (Linux) and FireFox, Chrome browsers only.
+    > * We currently support Linux (remote OS) and FireFox, Chrome browsers only.
     > * The tunnel box is unchecked by default.
 TestCloud Tunnel is for running tests in private domains.
 See: [Configure TestCloud Tunnel](/katalon-studio/docs/testcloud-integration.html#configure-testcloud-tunnel).

 4. Click **OK**.

-You have run TS/TSC in public domains with TestCloud.
+You have run TS/TSC with TestCloud.

 ## Configure TestCloud Tunnel